iver56/audiomentations/docs/waveform_transforms/add_background_noise.md

 `noise_rms`: `str` (choices: `"absolute"`, `"relative"`) :   :octicons-milestone-24: Default: `"relative"`.
 Defines how the background noise will
     be added to the audio input.
-If the chosen option is `"relative"`, the rms of the added noise will be proportional to the RMS of the input sound.
-If the chosen option is `"absolute"`, the background noise will have a RMS independent of the rms of the input audio file
+If the chosen option is `"relative"`, the root mean square (RMS) of the added noise will be proportional to the RMS of the input sound.
+    If the chosen option is `"absolute"`, the background noise will have an RMS independent of the rms of the input audio file

 `min_absolute_rms_in_db`: `float` (unit: Decibel)
 :   :octicons-milestone-24: Default: `-45.0`.
 Is only used if `noise_rms` is set to